-The Crowell-Collier Publishing Company was the world’s largest magazine publishing house with its primary manufacturing plant located along High Street in Springfield, Ohio.
+The Crowell-Collier Publishing Company, once the world’s largest magazine publishing house, was located on along High Street in Springfield, Ohio.
 The editorial, circulation and business offices were located in Chicago and New York, with the printing operations located in Springfield.

 The Crowell-Collier Publishing Company was founded by John S. Crowell of Louisville, Kentucky, who worked in the Courier-Journal print shop and press room.
 Crowell relocated to Springfield in 1877 to print his Farm and Fireside magazine for agricultural implements manufactured by the P.P.
 Mast and Company 3 8 44 in an office located in a two-story building at the southeast corner of Warder and Limestone.5 Just two years later, the magazine had blossomed which led Crowell to form the Mast, Crowell and Kirkpatrick, with Crowell leading the company as general manager.
 Kirkpatrick was Mast’s nephew.7